-Two large synchronised scoreboards.
-They will contain a clearly visible digital countdown game clock with a very powerful acoustic signal to indicate the end of each quarter or overtime.
+Two large synchronised scoreboards will be installed one at each end of the court with synchronised and clearly visible displays.
+The scoreboards will contain a digital countdown game clock with a very powerful acoustic signal to indicate the end of each quarter or overtime.
 For the last 60 seconds of each quarter and overtime, the game clock must indicate the time in tenths of a second.